Despite what you might have heard, advertising is not dead.

 Engagement marketing is a marathon.
 Your goal should be to increase quality and efficacy as you go.
 Of course, with so many moving parts, bottlenecks and inefficiencies will inevitably sabotage.

 Be willing to experiment with your process and strategy.
 Mix up your brainstorms.
 Learn how to work better with different creative types.
 Try new distribution tactics.
+(You can use our content distribution checklist to craft a content distribution strategy in 6 steps.)
 Otherwise, complacency will hold you back.

 Pay attention to brands and publishers that are successful in their engagement marketing, keep up on trends, and try to level-up on your knowledge, even if you think you’re an expert.
 (See our recent interviews with CoSchedule, LinkedIn, and Business Insider to start.)
 The more you know, the more effective you’ll be.